The testimony of LAPD officer Bill Rhetts; and how the Lord used him in a gun battle (active shooter) at a church in Los Angeles

 The 1991 Church shootout

-When I confronted the gang members, I was immediately met with a hail of gunfire.
-This officer involved shooting was spiritually significant.
+Not knowing then, this building on the corner was a church, I asked him to pull into the parking lot.
+We were immediately met with a hail of gunfire.
+This officer-involved shooting was spiritually significant.
 The following will better explain why (including but not limited to.)

 • It wasn’t the kind of shooting that lasts two or three seconds and then it’s over.
 This shooting lasted a long time.
-Too long of a time, but long enough for me to see the big picture.
+Long enough for me to see the big picture.
+Romans 6:23a was haunting me during the shooting, for the wages of sin is death.

 • This shooting was in a church parking lot.
-Tell me God doesn’t have a divine way of bringing back-slidden Christians and/or non-believers to repentance, and to church.
+Tell me God doesn’t have a divine way of bringing His elect to Himself and church.

 • There were multiple suspects.
-All five suspects looked alike, and it was difficult to discern my primarily assailant from the others involved.
+All five suspects looked alike, and it was difficult to discern my primary assailant from the others involved.

-• There were many vehicles in this church parking lot, because a church service was still in progress.
+• Because a church service was still in progress, there were many vehicles in this church parking lot.
 This multi-story brick church was shot up, and there were bullet holes in many cars.
 One vehicle was entirely shot up, through and through.

 • The glass fragments in my eyes (from the vehicles) were distorting my view.

 • The last I saw my partner, was when he went down on the right front of our vehicle.
 I thought he was dead.
-Later after this shooting, I found him (my partner) kneeling down in a fetal position.
+Later after this shooting, I found him kneeling in a fetal position.
 He had a gun in one hand, and a radio in the other.
-He had used neither the gun, nor the radio… no not once.
-At first, I was extremely angry with my partner.
-But now I see that the Lord ‘allowed’ him to freeze under fire, so that I would be forced to TRUST IN THE LORD, and not my partner (Proverbs 3:5-6.)
+He had used neither the gun nor the radio… no not once.
+At first, I was angry with my partner.
+But now I see that the Lord decreed him to freeze under fire, so that I would be forced to TRUST IN THE LORD, and not my partner (Proverbs 3:5-6.)

 • Later during this shootout, I finally utilized the front sights of my handgun.
 As I aimed the front sight (which is vertical) on the enemy, while aligning it with the rear site (which is horizontal,) I saw the figure/ form of a cross.

-This was the Lord reminding me of my own sins, while I was fighting for my life.
+Perhaps this was the Lord reminding me of my sins, as I was fighting for my life.
 He died for my sins, and I was about to die as well.
 During this time my front sights were trained on my enemy, but my mind began to focus on the Lord Jesus.
-Romans 6:23 was still haunting me.
-For the wages of my sin in death……
+Romans 6:23a was still haunting me.
+For the wages of my sin is death…

 I had thought it was the police officers ‘acquired skill’ known as the “sixth sense,” which took us into this church parking lot.
 Below explains what that sixth sense was.

-As the deceased lie on the ground, I noticed a pool of blood.
-Within a few minutes his own blood had surrounded him.
+As the deceased lay on the ground, I noticed a pool of blood.
+Within a few minutes, his blood had surrounded him.
 What immediately came to my mind was the precious blood of Jesus.
-I began to mourn over the sins I had committed, and was still committing.
+I began to mourn over the sins I had committed and was still committing.
 I was in willful disobedience against Him.

-LAPD had begun the paper process to award me with their prestigious ‘Metal of Valor’ award.
-However, I refused to attribute my survival to LAPD training.
+An LAPD supervisor told me he would begin the paper process to award me with their prestigious ‘Metal of Valor’ award.
+However, I refused to attribute my survival to myself or LAPD training.
 I can’t pat myself on the back for my tactics or training.
 It wasn’t me who did well.
-It was the grace of God that saved me.
+It was the grace and mercy of God that saved me.
 He saved me both physically and spiritually.
 I should have been dead, but the Lord was shielding me with His armor.

 “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them” (Ephesians 2:8-10).

-Later I learned that these gang bangers were planning on killing members of a rival gang who had recently come to Christ, and were inside the church attending a “new believers discipleship class.”
+Later I learned that these gang bangers were planning on killing members of a rival gang who had recently professed Christ, and were inside the church attending a “new believers discipleship class.”

-It’s awesome to see how the Lord provides protection for His children.
+It’s awesome to see how the Lord protects His children.
 Only God knows what innocent blood might have been shed in the church if it weren’t for that so-called ‘sixth sense’ that we police officers have.
-I now know that this ‘sixth sense’ is God’s Holy Spirit speaking to our conscience, and directing our steps and actions.
+I now know that this ‘sixth sense’ is God’s Holy Spirit prompting and directing our steps and actions.

-The officer involved shooting team also told me they discovered that the suspect was wanted for a murder which took place Halloween night (two weeks prior).
-He killed a little boy for his bag trick or treat candy.
+The officer-involved shooting team also told me they discovered that the suspect was wanted for a murder that took place Halloween night (two weeks prior).
+He killed a little boy for his bag of trick-or-treat candy.

 The average handgun round travels at a speed of fifteen hundred feet per second.
-It is evident that my name was not written on any of those bullets that night.
-As I look back at that event in my life, I realize that the Lord had a plan for me that day-to live!
-It was a Divine intervention.
-This was God’s wake up call for me.
+My name was not written on any of those bullets that night.
+As I look back at that event in my life, I realize that the Lord had a plan for me that day – to live!
+It was Divine intervention.
+This was God’s salvific wake-up call for me.

 I can now say with assurance that my name is written in the Lambs Book of Life.